hbr0914/academicpages/_pages/about.md

 Situation Statement
 ---
-I'm currently quite busy with coursework, so this site is still quite basic — but I'll be adding my blog and notes in very soon.
+I'm currently quite busy with coursework (Je suis trop fatigué cet été), so this site is still quite basic — but I'll be adding my blog and notes(may not be useful) in very soon.